-The authors suggest that this willpower-strengthening intervention could come as “one-two punch,” once at early childhood and again at adolescent stage.
+The authors suggest that this willpower-strengthening intervention could come as a “one-two punch,” once in early childhood and again at the adolescent stage.

 Kids with low willpower could have problems of many kinds in their adult lives, most noted in the financial, health, and criminal domains.
 But we can also change their future by changing their childhood.

 A child is presented with a marshmallow and given a choice: Eat this one now, or wait and enjoy two later.
 What will he do?
 And how would it reflect on his behavior in later life?

 The world’s leading expert on self-control, Walter Mischel has proven that the ability to delay gratification is critical for a successful life, predicting higher SAT scores, better social and cognitive functioning, a healthier lifestyle, and a greater sense of self-worth.

 In this book, he explores if willpower is pre-wired, or it can be taught?

 Timothy Wilson, Professor of Psychology at the University of Virginia, and author of Redirect says about The Marshmallow Test: